Hi, I am Uwe Friedrichsen.

 - IT veteran – I have worked in IT for my whole professional career and held many roles in that time.

-- Dot Connector – I am good at uncovering relations, forces, and influences between IT topics and sometimes also non-IT topics.
+- Dot Connector – I am good at uncovering relations, forces, and influences between topics.
 This helps me to put things into perspective, to assess novel developments better and to anticipate evolutions in IT.

 - Problem solver – I am strong at solving complex problems and navigating uncertain situations.

-- Value tracker – Many people only look at output, how much work is done.
+- Value tracker – Many people only look at output, i.e., how much work is done.
 I look at the business value created.
-Work accomplished is worthless if nobody wants it or needs it.
+Work accomplished is worthless unless the users want it.

-- AI navigator – AI currently disrupts IT, like it or not.
+- AI navigator – AI currently disrupts IT.
 Just using AI to speed up software production will only reinforce the existing problems.
-I help people leverage the new options AI gives us in better ways.
+I help people to leverage AI in better ways.

-- Cartographer – I am not a pioneer who only thrives in bleeding-edge land.
-While I also like being in uncharted territory, more often I hold the role of an early settler.
-I take the findings of the pioneers, work through them, organize them, put them into context and make them comprehensible for all the other people working inside and often outside of IT.
+- Cartographer – Often, I hold the role of an early settler.
+I take the findings of the pioneers, work through them, organize them, put them into context and make them comprehensible for other people.

-- Librarian – In our compulsive urge to be “innovative” whatever the cost, we often despise anything “old”.
-Unfortunately, because of this idiosyncrasy, we also regularly throw away timeless wisdom carelessly and need to rediscover knowledge, long known, every few years.
-I try to preserve some of the timeless wisdom of our domain and share it with other people so that they do not need to rediscover that wisdom again and again.
+- Librarian – Due to our urge to be “innovative” in IT, we regularly throw away timeless wisdom carelessly.
+Then, we need to rediscover it, over and over.
+I try to preserve some of the timeless wisdom of our domain and share it with other people.

-- Translator – Having held many roles in IT and always being curious what other people do helped me to learn how to communicate with lots of different people in their language, ranging from the “engine room” like developers, testers or system administrators over business departments, finance, marketing, sales, controlling, compliance, etc. up to the “penthouse”, i.e., higher management and C-level.
+- Translator – Having held many roles in IT helped me to learn how to communicate with lots of different people in their language, ranging from the “engine room” to the “penthouse”, inside and outside of IT.

-- System design – Most of the time my job is to find sensible solutions for a set of needs, demands, and constraints that often need to be uncovered before the solution design can start.
-As I usually work in the domain of custom software development, the solutions I design are often IT systems and IT system landscapes.
+- System design – Most of the time my job is to find sensible solutions for a set of needs, demands, and constraints.
+Often, this set needs to be uncovered before the solution design can start.
+Working in custom software development most of the time, the solutions I design are often IT systems and IT system landscapes.

 - Resilience.
 Effectiveness.
 Simplification.
 Sustainability – I am convinced that these are probably the most important challenges we as IT need to address in the upcoming years.
 Explaining this would be a longer story.
 If you are interested, I invite you to scan through my blog posts.
 A good starting point is “Responsible IT”, a short, two-post blog series that provides an introduction to the topic.